-The Junior Vice Commander-in-Chief has been in about the same condition financially as the rest of the country, and that fact has interfered greatly in my activities during the past year.
-I have missed some opportunities to attend important programs, etc., because word did not reach me in time to make the trip.
+condition financially as the rest of the country, and that fact has interfered greatly in my activities during the past year.
+I have missed one opportunities to attend important programs, etc., because word did not reach me in time to make the trip.